 Drinking Water Protection

-Protect our drinking water through the City's Cross Connection Control Program.
+Learn how to protect drinking water on your property through our Cross Connection Control Program.

 Cross Connection Control Program

 A cross connection is when our clean drinking water system connects to non-potable substances.
 For example, a garden hose submerged into a soapy bucket or a fire sprinkler system directly connected to a drinking water line.

 Cross connections may lead to serious health risks.
 They create a path for contaminants to flow backwards into the drinking water supply under low-pressure conditions.
 This is called backflow.
 To avoid backflow, install backflow preventer devices at applicable connection points.

 Our Cross Connection Control program maintains drinking water quality in our water distribution system.
 The program includes:

 - enforcement of annual testing of existing backflow preventers